An introduction to human grooming

 Each region of your skin will respond differently to your grooming.

-If an area reacts badly to your treatment, stop grooming there until it heals.
+If an area reacts poorly to your treatment, suspend all grooming in that area until it heals.

 Grooming has the amazing ability to restore your skin's healthy condition.